GroupAhead/cordova-plugin-camera/README.md

 #         under the License.
 -->

+## Fork modifications

+There's a bug in Android that crashes the app upon restart if it is shut down by the system in the background (e.g. to relinquish memory.

 # cordova-plugin-camera

 This plugin defines a global `navigator.camera` object, which provides an API for taking pictures and for choosing images from